mchmarny/knative-demos/eventing-twitter/README.md

 ```

 ### Store Service (Step #1)

+If you haven't done so already, you will need to enable Firestore in your GCP project, [create Cloud Firestore project](https://console.cloud.google.com/projectselector/apis/api/firestore.googleapis.com/overview), which will also enables your API in the Cloud API Manager.

 The store service will persist tweets into collection defined in the `config/store-service.yaml` (`knative-tweets` by default).
 To deploy this service apply it to your Knative cluster the same way you configured the above event source.